hashicorp/consul/website/source/intro/index.html.markdown

 ## What is Consul?

-Consul has multiple components, but as a whole, it is tool for managing and coordinating infrastructure.
+Consul has multiple components, but as a whole, it is tool for discovering and configuring services in your infrastructure..
 It provides several key features:

 * **Service Discovery**: Clients of Consul can _provide_ a service, such as `api` or `mysql`, and other clients can use Consul to _discover_ providers